FociSolutions/Orbital/README.md

 - Pipeline: each API filter is isolated, allowing for greater security, and better error and load handling
 - Easy to deploy: just two docker containers

+# Demo Project

+Foci has published a sample project that exemplifies the intended usage of Orbital within a development team to allow for parallel development of the front-end and back-ends based on an OpenAPI contract.

+The project is available on github [here](https://github.com/FociSolutions/Orbital-Demo).

 # Getting Started

 **Note: Orbital uses an in-memory datastore.
 Please save or export all data (via Export to File or Export to Server) before exiting, otherwise it will be lost.**